dom0ng/zdma-mk2/README.md

 This project got abused everywhere and was a top threat back days.
-It will outdate any detection mechanism that are based on xilinx artifact, since the whole original and legal device will have all of them.
+It will outdate any detection mechanism that are based on xilinx artifact (Hello Bastian), since the whole original and legal device will have all of them.

 # Anti-cheats